Installer Directory

 How does an ASHP work

-• A lower carbon footprint is another benefit.
-As long as your new heat pump is a replacement for traditional gas, LPG, solid fuel or oil-fuelled boiler system.
+• A lower carbon footprint is another benefit, as long as your new heat pump is a replacement for traditional gas, LPG, solid fuel or oil-fueled boiler system.

-• Maintaining a heat pump system is easier and more cost-effective than traditional central heating.
+• Maintaining a heat pump system is easier and more cost-effective than a traditional central heating.

 • Air source heat pumps are cheaper and easier to install than more complicated ground source heat pumps.

-• You may find you end up saving money in other areas too.
-Like lower insurance premiums, or if you can remove gas altogether saving you the annual standing charge.
+• You may find you end up saving money in other areas too such as lower insurance premiums, or if you can remove gas altogether saving you the annual standing charge.

 earth and heart

 • Efficiency is another thing you’ll need to factor in.
-The way air source heat pump’s function requires the property to have adequate insulation.
+The way the air source heat pump work's requires the property to have adequate insulation.
 Heat pumps, in general, are better at attaining and maintaining lower temperatures.
 They do this by keeping a steady temperature rather than providing instant higher temperatures.
 If your home has poor insulation, your heat pump must work harder to effectively heat the property.
-There are high temp heat pumps, but they use more electricity.
+There are high-temp heat pumps, but they use more electricity.

 Depending on the size of your house and your demands, a standard ASHP (air to water) system can set you back anywhere from £8k to 16k.
 This figure does not include potential subsidies, and the actual costs can vary thanks to many factors.